-Using Essential Oils at Home for Cold and Flu
+At-Home Remedies for Cold and Flu

 Immune-boosting shower – If you don’t have enough time to do a full steam inhalation try adding a few drops of antimicrobial essential oils to your shower for an invigorating experience.
 Eucalyptus and rosemary are great oils to use.
 The heat in the shower will diffuse the scent.